History

 Architecture

-The tower was situated on a flat area in the valley of the Uherka River, untypically on a sandy meadow, one of the many that formed among marshy grasslands.
-It was built of local stone, with finger made bricks and glazed ceramic tiles used to decorate the interior.
-It was erected on a large quadrilateral plan with dimensions of 11.4 x 11.8 meters.
-The thickness of its wall oscillated between 1.6 – 1.7 meters, while the height probably reached 4 or 5 above-ground storeys, i.e. about 16 meters.
-It is assumed that there were additional accompanying timber buildings around the tower, it could also be surrounded by a moat with a rectangular outline.
+The tower was built of irregularly shaped local stone, bonded with sand-lime mortar.
+Additionally, finger-made bricks and glazed ceramic tiles were used to decorate the interior.
+It was erected on a large quadrilateral plan with dimensions of 12.4 x 11.8 meters.
+The thickness of the wall was not very large, oscillating between 1.6 and 1.7 meters, while the height probably reached four or five storeys above ground, i.e. about 16 meters.
+It is assumed that there were additional accompanying timber buildings around the tower, it could also be surrounded by a moat with a rectangular or oval outline.

 Current state